abdullah-netiz/abdullah-netiz/README.md

 🌱 Currently learning: CI/CD, cloud computing, and infrastructure as code.

-👯 Looking to collaborate on: Automation, cloud-based projects, and DevOps workflows.

 ⚡ Fun fact: My highest rank in valorant is silver-1.